symmetrics/mrg_invoice_payment/doc/README-EN.txt

 ** BASIC
 *** A: 1.
 Go to configuration under "System" -> "Configuration" -> "Sales" ->
-          "Payment methods" -> "Symmetrics inoice" and check if "Symmetrics 	inoice" appears there as well.
+          "Payment methods" -> "Symmetrics invoice" and check if "Symmetrics 	invoice" appears there as well.
        2. (1) Set ìActivatedî on ìyesî, enter a title (if not yet available), the 	order status to which the order should switch after the payment method had been selected, and